mozaik-association/mozaik/docs/5Petition_module.md

 ## Milestones

-The fonctionnality allows you to add different milestones (target number of signatures) to be reached for each petition.
+The fonctionality allows you to add different milestones (target number of signatures) to be reached for each petition.

 !!! info